What types of things are not historically funded by the EFD?

 - Structural repairs or improvements to buildings

-- Nonspecific items (to be determined at a later date)
+- Nonspecific items (items a grant writer will determine at a later date)

 When does the Ed Foundation review and approve grants?